 I realize that the Planning Board cannot “build new homes”.
 But the provisions of the ordinance can either promote or inhibit many kinds of development.
 I would like to see the Board set goals for the kinds of housing we want to see over the next 10 years.

-My goal: How can our ordinance help our children move back and thrive in Lyme?
+My question: How can our ordinance help our children move back and thrive in Lyme?

 - New Homes: What is Lyme’s “fair share” of new housing in light of these demands?
 How many new homes should we plan for in the next 10 years?